 Dog Dance is a performance that I’ve been working on for the past couple of years.
 I do it as a solo sometimes, and also as a group piece, as seen above, in public spaces.

-This performance will be a place for us to breath together, allowing the noise to quiet a bit as the remembering of a body unfolds.
+I keep coming back to Dog Dance because I want to, hope to, give space for the noise to quiet a bit as the remembering of a body unfolds.

-When I perform Dog Dance, I find a world in my body that is underneath the mud, but that is also flying.
+When I perform Dog Dance, either as a soloist, or with a group, I find a world in my body that is underneath the mud, but that is also flying.

 I invite you into this world, in hopes that you too will get a chance to burrow in, and then hover and float, just above the earth.